mjpritchard/test-decap-help/content/docs/interactive-computing/dask-gateway.md

 print(client.dashboard_link)
 ```

 Currently the Dask dashboard is not accessible from a browser outside the JASMIN firewall.
-If your browser fails to load the dashboard link returned, please use our {{<link "graphical-linux-desktop-access-using-nx">}}graphical desktop service{{</link>}} to run a Firefox browser inside the firewall to view your dashboard.
+If your browser fails to load the dashboard link returned,
+please use our [graphical desktop service]({{% ref "graphical-linux-desktop-access-using-nx" %}}) to run a Firefox browser inside the firewall to view your dashboard.

 ## Use a custom Python environment